 I’m boarding a plane at London Heathrow airport where I’ve been living, bound for Milan, Italy for a three-day weekend to go to a concert of Italian rock icon Vasco Rossi.
 I have nothing with me but my small backpack containing two changes of clothes, my wallet, my camera and my toilet bag.
 I’ll be staying with a good friend in Italy for the weekend, both of us huge fans of Vasco and what this rock legend represents – rebellion against the system, full expression of everyone’s uniqueness and individual identity, living life to the fullest in all its pain and glory.
 The exquisite, joyful feeling starts at the check-in counter when they ask me if I have baggage to check in.
 I say ‘no’ (traveling without baggage feels like a true symbol of freedom for me).
 I walk through the security area, sit down at a bar to wait for my flight and enjoy a large beer – just me and my small backpack.
 The feeling of freedom and joy is indescribable.

-It’s not until later many years later that I realise what the joy in this moment was telling me; that FREEDOM is one of the highest values I cherish.
+It’s not until later many years later that I realise what the joy in this moment was telling me; that freedom is one of the highest values I cherish.
 Freedom of expression, freedom to live life according to our own agenda, gifts and talents, freedom to contribute to the world in the way we want, freedom to allow others to be their own exquisite selves.
 Freedom from shame, expectations and internally or externally-imposed limitations.
 Freedom to be ourselves, fully and unashamedly.
-ANOTHER SEED OF MY CALLING.

-These moments didn’t give me DIRECT answers.
-But they helped me understand more about my authentic passion and joy and about the values I hold most cherished.
+These moments didn’t give me direct answers.
+But they helped me understand more about my values and what makes me happy.
 And there are many more moments I could allude to; all pieces of the puzzles that have helped me get closer to my ‘bliss’, even though it’s an ongoing journey that reveals more and more of itself as life goes on.

-Need help in identifying your joyful professional path and purpose?
-Download my free eBook PATHFINDING: How to Find Your Inspired Professional Path and Purpose and learn all the tips and strategies you need to build a life you truly love!
+Download my FREE eBook PATHFINDING: How to Find Your Inspired Professional Path and Purpose and learn all the tips and strategies you need to build a life you truly love!

 In service to helping you live your brightest life,